chmouel/snazy/README.md

 This will give you a prompt with [`fzf`](https://github.com/junegunn/fzf) where you can type the query you want.

-## Show GH Action Runs logs with snazy
+## Show GitHub Action Runs logs with snazy

-An handy script located [here](./misc/gh-run-logview-snazy) let you show the log of a Github action runs through snazy and the [`bat`](https://github.com/sharkdp/bat) pager.
+An handy script located [here](./misc/gh-run-logview-snazy) let you show the log of a GitHub action runs through snazy and the [`bat`](https://github.com/sharkdp/bat) pager.

 You will need to setup the [gh cli](https://github.com/cli/cli) and install